+USB Device Address Register.
 Initially when a device is connected to the USB, it responds to the host on address 0.
 Using the Set_Address request, the host assigns a unique address to the device.
-The firmware writes this address to the USB Device Address register (see Table 70), and subsequently the SIE only responds to transactions on that assigned address.
+The firmware writes this address to the USB Device Address register (see Table 70.), and subsequently the SIE only responds to transactions on that assigned address.
 This assigned address is in effect until the device or an upstream hub is disconnected from the USB, the host issues a USB Reset, or the host shuts down.
-The address register is cleared with a Hardware RESET.
-When a USB RESET is detected, the address register should be cleared.
+The address register is cleared with a Hardware RESET or a USB RESET.